 The Federal Communications Commission (FCC) added significant emergency service 911 regulations in order to improve public safety in 2020.
 We’ve enhanced our Cloud Communications Platform so service providers are in compliance and help people caught in emergency situations.
 Do you have a compliance strategy mapped out?

-The FCC enacted both Kari’s Law and RAY BAUM’s Act, that call for new functionality that ensures the public has greater access to emergency services and improve the potential for better emergency response outcomes.
+The FCC enacted both Kari’s Law and RAY BAUM’s Act, that call for new functionality that ensures the public has greater access to emergency services and improves the potential for better emergency response outcomes.

 In case you haven’t heard of these laws yet, here’s some background information.